 Unlike many other converts, I can’t give you the specific date, because I’d spent the previous eight years on an epic quest to ingest mind-altering substances at every possible opportunity.
 (I needed a very strict drug-regimen to keep my mind limber)

-At the conclusion of a service I remember as ridiculous and repetitive, a man asked to pray with me.
+At the conclusion of an evening service I remember as ridiculous and repetitive, a member of the congregation approached and asked to pray with me.
 “All I have to offer you,” he said. “is Jesus.”
 That was it – an honest prayer.
 He told me the strength, the veracity of all Christianity’s claims rested on Jesus Himself.

 So, not expecting anything to happen, I went forward, knelt on this water-stained commercial carpet, and asked Jesus to forgive me of my sins. ( I knew I had done plenty of things wrong) I asked Him to make Himself real, and – if He was real – to help me live for Him the rest of my days.